 A loan payment is split between interest and principal.
 Technically the principal portion is not an expense, but when you are trying to determine what your monthly overhead costs are, you might as well include the entire loan payment so that you know exactly how much cash you need to bring in to break even.

 If you have any specific questions about whether an expense should be counted toward your overhead or not, I would be happy to help.
+View our projection templates like our manufacturing cash flow template online.
 Email me at email@example.com